YIELD Function in Excel (Table of Contents)

 Example #3 – Annual or Yearly Payment

-In this YIELD function in Excel example, I need to calculate bond yield, Here the bond is purchased on 13th November 2018, with a maturity date on 13th November 2020 (2 years from the date of settlement) rate of interest is 9%.
-The bond is bought at a price of 95, and the redemption value is 101; here, it pays the interest on a yearly or annual basis.
+I need to calculate bond yield in this YIELD function in the Excel example.
+Here, the bond was purchased on 13th November 2018, with a maturity date of 13th November 2020 (2 years from the date of settlement) rate of interest is 9%.
+The bond is bought at a price of 95, and the redemption value is 101; here, it pays the interest yearly or annually.

-- Click the insert function button (fx) under the formula toolbar, a dialog box will appear, type the keyword “YIELD” in the search for a function box, the YIELD function will appear in select a function box.
-Double click on the YIELD function.
+- Click the insert function button (fx) under the formula toolbar.
+A dialog box will appear, type the keyword “YIELD” in the search for a function box, and the YIELD function will appear in the select a function box.
+Double-click on the YIELD function.

-- A dialog box appears where arguments for YIELD function needs to be filled or entered (Note: Settlement & maturity date argument is entered in the cell using the Excel DATE function) i.e. =YIELD(D23,D24,D25,D26,D27,1,0).
+- A dialog box appears where arguments for the YIELD function need to be filled or entered (Note: Settlement & maturity date argument is entered in the cell using the Excel DATE function) i.e. =YIELD(D23,D24,D25,D26,D27,1,0).

 Things to Remember

 - #NUM!
-Error: It occurs if the settlement date is greater than the maturity date or if any other numbers are entered incorrectly. i.e. When rate, price, redemption, frequency value is less than or equal to zero.
+Error: It occurs if the settlement date exceeds the maturity date or if any other numbers are entered incorrectly. i.e. When rate, price, redemption, or frequency value is less than or equal to zero.

-The Yield & rate of interest cells are formatted to show a percentage with decimal places.
+The Yield & rate of interest cells is formatted to show a percentage with decimal places.

 Recommended Articles